M's lose two pitchers in span of two batters

-The Seattle Mariners lost two pitchers to injury in the span of two batters in the 11th inning of Friday night's 3-1 loss to the Texas Rangers in 13 innings.
+The Seattle Mariners lost two pitchers to injury in the span of two batters in the 11th inning of Friday night's 3-1 loss to the Texas Rangers.

 Jean Machi left with two outs after walking Carlos Gomez.
 Evan Marshall, just called up from Triple-A on Friday, was given time to get ready, but on his second pitch to Joey Gallo, he screamed in pain and grabbed at the back of his right leg as he dropped to the ground.
 He had to be helped off the field.